lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

   - Note: Change "python3" to whatever name you use for your python 3 environment

-2. Some of the tests are "noisy" as I haven't figured out how to supress their outputs to stdout, but the last two lines you should see 70+ unit tests ran succesfully with an "OK" in the last line.
+2. Some of the tests are "noisy" as I haven't figured out how to suppress their outputs to stdout, but the last two lines you should see 70+ unit tests ran successfully with an "OK" in the last line.
 If you encounter any errors that implies some of the training functionality has become broken.

 3. If you want to add or modify any unit tests you can find them in the: pcfg_cracker\lib_trainer\unit_tests directory